thenumbernine/zeta-lua/zeta/README.txt

 TODO list

 levels:
-- enumerate all textures as numbers, and store a lookup of numbers of what tex each tile is.
+- enumerate all textures as numbers, and store a lookup of numbers per-tile of what tex each tile is.
 - make all subtexs within template neighbor patches usable as individual tiles. for larger textures, specify subtex x,y,w,h.  this will aid in individual tex assignments and in tex caching.
 - get rid of templates.
 - rename 'template neighbors' to patches, consolidate all patches of a particular type into one image (no separate flat,flat2,flat3,inv,etc).
 	- maybe automatic connecting stuff is bad.  maybe stamps of multiple tiles are better?
-- put all textures, patch or otherwise, into the 'mod/tiles' directory.  load all for all levels? why not? heck, use one texture for everything. it'll fit. that's what minecraft does.
+- put all tile textures (patch or otherwise) into the 'mod/tiles' directory.  load all for all levels? why not? heck, use one texture for everything. it'll fit. that's what minecraft does.
 - enumerate tile types as numbers as well: empty, solid, sloped... liquid... shootable? interactable in some way ...
 - make all individual textures paintable - whether they are in patches or otherwise...
 - room environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc